Comparison between a condo and a coop, potentially discussing the differences between these types of housing.

 • Some co-ops don’t allow financing, and those that do may require high down payments.

-• Co-ops are not generally considered to be investment properties as you can’t rent them out, and they don’t have much upside potential.
+• Co-ops are not generally considered investment properties, as you can’t rent them out, and they don’t have much upsell potential.

 • To sell your co-op, you must find a buyer approved by the board.